Skillful human-centered design is an epic force for good

 - Visual design - Design all the graphic elements, including colors, fonts, padding, content, & layouts

-- Clickable prototypes - Show the design that best meets the user and business needs in high fidelity, interactive mode
+- Clickable prototype design - Render the solution that best meets the user and business needs in high fidelity, interactive mode

 - Product specifications – Document all design guidance in detailed specs that include colors, patterns, behaviors, interactions, & microinteractions, and clickable prototypes

-To the right is a clickable prototype of an early version of the e-commerce site redesign that shows how different key user flows look & feel.
+This clickable prototype of an early version of the e-commerce site redesign shows how different key user flows look & feel.

 Early e-commerce clickable prototype